Silhouette wedding couple beneath trees overlooking a Lake District lake and distant hills

 Real moments

-From confetti and celebration to quiet glances and spontaneous laughter — the photographs that matter most are often the ones you didn’t realise were happening.
+From confetti and celebration to quiet glances and spontaneous laughter, the photographs that matter most are often the ones you didn’t realise were happening.
+If confetti is on your list, there’s also a practical confetti photo guide and a small confetti suppliers guide to help.

 Wedding guests laughing together while taking a selfie during a reception at Inn on the Lake in Cumbria